WHAT IS “THE OMM”?

 We now prioritise early start times to category teams (female, vets, mixed and family teams).
 Then by date of entry.

 DAY 1 – START

 The route will be signposted from the camping field – just over 2km walk on flat paths/tracks.
 Please ensure that you leave enough time to get to the start.
 There will be very limited toilets available Approx 500m from the start so go before you set off!

 From 08:00 hours for all classes except Short Score (09:00 hours).

 The start line

-Each team will be allocated to a time window during which they will be called forwards to start.
-Your time will start from when you punch your tag in the start box, however please note if you fail to start within your allocated window you will have to be fitted in at the next available slot, which may be some time.
+Wait close to the start line until your allocated start time window.
+Your race time will start from when you punch your timing tag in the start box.
+If you are late you will have to be fitted in at the next available slot, which may be some time.